ptagseth/kanoa-software/docs/terms-and-conditions.md

 id: terms-and-conditions
 title: Website Terms & Conditions
 ---
 Welcome to Kanoa Consulting and/or its affiliates, partners, and assigns ("Kanoa"), provides website features to you subject to the following Terms and Conditions ("Terms and Conditions”).
-The Terms and Conditions govern your use of the World Wide Web site located at www.kanoacon.com, and any associated subpages ("Site").
+The Terms and Conditions govern your use of the World Wide Web site located at www.kanoa.ai, and any associated subpages ("Site").
 By accessing, viewing, or using the content, material, or services available on or through this Site, you indicate that you have read and understand these Terms and Conditions, and that you agree to them and intend to be legally bound by them.
 If you do not agree to these Terms and Conditions, you are not granted permission to use this Site and must exit immediately.

 These Terms and Conditions may be changed at any time.
 It is your obligation as a user visiting the Site to familiarize yourself with these Terms and Conditions.
 Any change to these Terms and Conditions shall also be effective as to any visitor who has visited the Site before the change was made.

-### 1. Website Information

-***If you are seeking medical attention, or if you feel that you may be a danger to yourself or others, please call 911 immediately.***

-Kanoa attempts to be as accurate as possible.
-However, Kanoa does not warrant that information or other content of this Site is accurate, complete, reliable, current, or error-free.
-The specific application of information and principles on this Site will vary according to the particular circumstances of each individual.

-This Site, and its entire content, is offered by Kanoa for informational purposes only, and is in no way intended to constitute medical or psychological treatment of any kind.
-Your use of this Site, including for the purpose of communicating with Kanoa, does not create a psychotherapist/client relationship, nor legal privilege.
-You should not act upon any information provided on this Site without first seeking individual professional advice.

-### 2. Proprietary Rights
+### 1. Proprietary Rights

 #### LICENSE AND SITE ACCESS

 Kanoa grants you a limited license to access and make personal use of this Site, and expressly does not grant a license to download (other than page caching) or modify the Site, or any portion of it, except with express written consent of Kanoa.
 This license does not include any resale or commercial use of this Site or its contents; any collection and use of any product or service listings, descriptions, or prices; any derivative use of this Site or its contents; any downloading or copying of account information for the benefit of another business or enterprise; or any use of data mining, robots, or similar data gathering and extraction tools.
 This Site or any portion of this Site may not be reproduced, duplicated, copied, sold, resold, visited, or otherwise exploited for any commercial purpose without express written consent of Kanoa.
 You may not frame or utilize framing techniques to enclose any trademark, logo, or other proprietary information (including images, text, page layout, or form) of Kanoa without express written consent.
 You may not use any meta tags or any other "hidden text" utilizing Kanoa’s name or trademarks without the express written consent of Kanoa.
 Any unauthorized use immediately terminates the permission or license granted by Kanoa.
-You are granted a limited, revocable, and nonexclusive right to create a hyperlink to the home page of www.kanoacon.com so long as the link does not portray Kanoa, or the associated products or services in a false, misleading, derogatory, or otherwise offensive manner.
+You are granted a limited, revocable, and nonexclusive right to create a hyperlink to the home page of www.kanoa.ai so long as the link does not portray Kanoa, or the associated products or services in a false, misleading, derogatory, or otherwise offensive manner.
 You may not use Kanoa’s logos or other proprietary graphic or trademark as part of the link without the express written permission of Kanoa.

 #### COPYRIGHT